-We’ll first get together online for a short class to go over some of the joys and challenges of shooting with such a simple camera.
+We’ll first get together at the Dallas Public Library for a short class to go over some of the joys and challenges of shooting with such a simple camera.
 We’ll also talk about the process of loading film.

-A couple of days later we’ll meet on location, and each of you will get a refurbished Brownie Hawkeye and a specially modified roll of 120 film to shoot with.
+After our discussion, each participant will get a refurbished Brownie Hawkeye and a specially modified roll of 120 film to shoot with.
 We have a few customized cameras that have had their lenses reversed.
 They focus at about 5 feet and have an interesting, stretched effect around the edges of the frame.
 You can choose which camera you’d like to shoot with.
 The close-up cameras are first come, first serve since there are a limited number.

 We’ll load up our film and go for a walk, taking pictures along the way.
-There are only 12 photos on a roll, so this will be a different experience for most of you.
-You’ll have to slow down and be more deliberate with what you photograph.
+There are only 12 photos on a roll of film, providing the perfect opportunity to slow down and be more deliberate with your photography.
 Fewer frames can actually lead to greater creativity.

 If you would like to shoot an additional roll of film, we’ll have a few extra rolls on hand.
-The additional cost will be $30 and includes processing and contact printing.
+The additional cost will be $30 and includes processing..
 The instructor will select only one of your rolls of film to be included in the image review.
 Payment is by cash or credit card at the time of the on-location shoot.

-We’ll meet back up, unload the cameras, and our darkroom assistant will gather up all the film and cameras.
-We will take care of the film getting processed, sleeved, and scanned.
-A contact sheet will be made.
+At the conclusion of the photo walk we will all meet back up, unload the cameras, and our darkroom assistant will gather up all the film and equipment.
+Your film will then be off to be processed, sleeved, and scanned!

-When we meet back online about a week later, the instructor will go over scans of everyone’s film and show how a little processing can enhance, and sometimes save, a picture that is over or under exposed.
+A few days after the photo walk we will meet in the upstairs classroom at the Dallas Center for Photography for an instructor-led image review.
+We will explore the scans of everyone’s film and show how a little processing can enhance, and sometimes save, a picture that is over or under exposed.

 Q: Do I need to wear a mask for the on-location shoot?